Posterior cruciate ligament injury

 The PCL is structurally divided into two distinct yet inseparable bundles identified as the larger anterolateral (AL) and the smaller posteromedial (PM) bundles.
 These bundles are distinguished based on function, with each bundle exhibiting different patterns of tension and relaxation depending upon the degree of knee flexion [1,2,8,9].
 The PCL works in concert with the meniscofemoral ligaments, which together make up the PCL complex.
 The meniscofemoral ligaments originate from the posterior horn of the lateral meniscus and insert on the medial femoral condyle anterior to the PCL (ligament of Humphrey inserts anteriorly) and posteriorly to the PCL (ligament of Wrisberg inserts posteriorly).
 While anchoring the lateral meniscus, these ligaments also act as a secondary restraint to posterior tibial translation [2,4,8,9].

 The primary role of the PCL complex is to restrict posterior translation of the tibia with respect to the femur, while also acting as a secondary restraint to external rotation [2,8].
 In addition, the PCL protects the extended knee from varus and valgus stress.
 The role of the PCL in providing posterior knee stability increases as the knee is brought into flexion.
 The PCL provides 95 percent of posterior stability when the knee is flexed between 30 and 90 degrees .
 Each bundle of the PCL contributes to joint stability based upon its distinctive fiber orientation in relation to the degree of knee flexion [1,2,8].
-Essentially, tension in each bundle develops in a reciprocal fashion during knee flexion and extension: The AL bundle becomes slack in extension but progressively taught in flexion; the PM bundle is tight in extension but becomes progressively more slack in flexion [1,8].
+Essentially, tension in each bundle develops in a reciprocal fashion during knee flexion and extension: The AL bundle becomes slack in extension but progressively more taut with knee flexion; the PM bundle is tight in extension but becomes progressively more slack with knee flexion [1,8].
 Therefore, it may be more useful to consider the PCL as a single, complex structure with a continuum of fibers of different lengths and varying tensions depending on the degree of knee flexion .

 - Allen CR, Kaplan LD, Fluhme DJ, Harner CD.
 Posterior cruciate ligament injuries.
 Curr Opin Rheumatol 2002; 14:142.